2Aneeb/countries-dashboard/README.md

 - [X] **The list displays a list of data fetched using an API call**
 - [X] **Data uses the useEffect React hook and async/await syntax**
 - [X] **The app dashboard includes at least three summary statistics about the data such as**
-  - [X] Country name and capital
+  - [X] Total countries, total landlocked and english speaking countries
-  - [X] Country continent, population and currencies
+  - [X] Average populations
-  - [X] Country flag
+  - [X] Highest/lowest populations
 - [X] **A search bar allows the user to search for an item in the fetched data**
-- [ ] **Multiple different filters (2+) allow the user to filter items in the database by specified categories**
+- [X] **Multiple different filters (2+) allow the user to filter items in the database by specified categories**

 The following **optional** features are implemented:

-- [ ] Multiple filters can be applied simultaneously
+- [X] Multiple filters can be applied simultaneously
 - [X] Filters use different input types such as a text input, a selection, or a slider
-- [ ] The user can enter specific bounds for filter values
+- [X] The user can enter specific bounds for filter values

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [X] A random country's flag is shown.

 ## Video Walkthrough